aabb00dd/SQL/Booking/README.md

 - Implement a trigger to update this column after each successful booking.

 ## License
-This project is open-source and available for modification and enhancement.
+This project is proprietary and not available for public modification or distribution.